Reliable Damping of Free Surface Waves in Numerical Simulations: Governing Equations and Solution Method

 \section{Governing Equations and Solution Method}

 The governing equations for the simulations are the Navier-Stokes equations, which consist of the equation for mass conservation and the three equations for momentum conservation:

 Here $V $ is the control volume (CV) bounded by the closed surface $\mathrm{S}$, \textbf{v} is the velocity vector of the fluid with the Cartesian components $u_{i}$, \textbf{n} is the unit vector normal to $S$ and pointing outwards, $t$ is time, $p$ is the pressure, $\rho$ and $\mu$ are fluid density and dynamic viscosity, $\tau_{ij}$ are the components of the viscous stress tensor, \textbf{i}$_{j}$ is the unit vector in direction $ x_{j} $, \textbf{g} comprises the body forces and $ q_{i} $ is an optional momentum source term.
-For the present simulations, the reference atmospheric pressure was set to $10^{5} \,\mathrm{Pa}$ and the only body force considered was the gravitational acceleration, i.e. \textbf{g}$ = (0, 0, -9.81\frac{ \mathrm{m}}{\mathrm{s}^{2}})^{T}$.
+For the present simulations, the only body force considered was the gravitational acceleration, i.e. \textbf{g}$ = (0, 0, -9.81\frac{ \mathrm{m}}{\mathrm{s}^{2}})^{T}$.
 Only incompressible Newtonian fluids are considered in this study.
 Thus $ \tau_{ij} $ takes the form

-No turbulence modeling was applied to the above equations since, unless waves break, the flow inside them can be considered practically laminar and all structures of interest can be resolved with acceptable computational effort.
-The volume of fluid (VOF) method implemented in the STAR-CCM+ software is used to account for the two phases (air and water).
-Further details on the method can be found in Muzaferija and Peri\'c (1999).